Our most common packing fails!

 Don’t take gym gear

 Every single time we travel somewhere, we make the decision to take our gym attire and sneakers with us.
 With all the best intentions obvs!
 We work out six days a week when we’re home so naturally, we like to assume that we’d have the same attitude when we’re away.
 Sadly, this isn’t the case.
 We never seem to have time to train (or want to make the time!) and so we end up with a case full of work out gear that never makes it out of the suitcase!
+So note to self, and also you – DO NOT fill your case with gym leggings and the likes!

 Our advice, take your sneakers as they actually do come in handy sometimes, especially for hiking (which is just as good as the gym!), but leave your gym clothes at home!!!
 They just take up valuable space that you can utilize much better…believe us!